 - (1) For 2015, the Compensation Committee provided that no bonuses would be paid to our named executive officers in cash under the 2015 Bonus Plan, and that these officers would instead receive restricted stock unit awards in an amount corresponding to 75% of their respective target bonus amounts under the 2015 Bonus Plan.
 These restricted stock unit awards will vest in full three years after the date of award, subject to continued employment of the officers through that date.
-These awards will be granted on February 29, 2016, and will therefore be reported as compensation in the Summary Compensation Table for 2016 in accordance with SEC rules.
-Please see "Compensation Discussion and Analysis-Components of Executive Compensation Program for Fiscal 2015-Annual Cash Incentive Bonus."
+These awards will be granted on February 29, 2016, and will therefore be reported as compensation in the Summary Compensation Table for 2016 in accordance with SEC rules Please see "Compensation Discussion and Analysis-Components of Executive Compensation Program for Fiscal 2015-Annual Cash Incentive Bonus."
 As discussed above, payments pursuant to our Bonus Plan are discretionary and not based on objective performance measures. - (2) Amounts reported in the "Stock Awards" column represent the aggregate grant date fair value of restricted stock unit awards under our Stock Incentive Plan and of equity-settled performance unit awards under the Partnership's Long-Term Incentive Plan, in each case, granted in 2015 and computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 23 Stock and Other Compensation Plans to our "Consolidated Financial Statements" beginning on page F-1 of our Annual Report on Form 10-K for fiscal year 2015.
+Assumptions used in the calculation of these amounts are included in Note 22 to our "Consolidated Financial Statements" beginning on page F-1 of our Annual Report on Form 10-K for fiscal year 2015.
 Detailed information about the amount recognized for specific awards is reported in the table under "-Grants of Plan-Based Awards for 2015" below.
 The grant date fair value of each restricted stock unit subject to the restricted stock unit awards granted on January 15, 2015, assuming vesting will occur, is \$86.545.
 The aggregate grant date fair value for the equity-settled performance unit awards granted on January 19, 2015 is determined by multiplying a number of units equal to approximately 80.43% of the number of performance units awarded by \$46.72, and that value is consistent with the estimate of aggregate compensation cost to be recognized over the service period of the awards, excluding the effect of estimated forfeitures.
-Assuming, instead, a payout percentage for these performance unit awards of 150%, which is the maximum payout percentage under the awards, the aggregate grant date fair value of the equity-settled performance unit awards granted on January 19, 2015 for each named executive officer is as follows: Mr. Perkins-\$2,254,333; Mr. Meloy-\$675,151; Mr. Heim -\$1,332,571; Mr. McParland-\$888,404; and Mr. Chung-\$870,604. - (3) For 2015, "All Other Compensation" includes (i) the aggregate value of all employer-provided contributions to our 401(k) plan and (ii) the dollar value of life insurance premiums paid by the Company with respect to life insurance for the benefit of each named executive officer.
+Assuming, instead, a payout percentage for these performance unit awards granted on January 21, 2015 for each named executive officer is as follows: Mr. Perkins-\$2,254,333; Mr. Meloy-\$675,151; Mr. Heim -\$1,332,571; Mr. McParland-\$888,404; and Mr. Chung-\$870,604. - (3) For 2015, "All Other Compensation" includes (i) the aggregate value of all employer-provided contributions to our 401(k) plan and (ii) the dollar value of life insurance premiums paid by the Company with respect to life insurance for the benefit of each named executive officer.

 - (4) Mr. Meloy served as Senior Vice President, Chief Financial Officer and Treasurer of the Company and the General Partner prior to his promotion to the Executive Vice President role in May 2015. - (5) On November 12, 2015, Mr. Heim was appointed as Vice Chairman of the Board of the General Partner.
 In connection with his new role as Vice Chairman of the Board of the General Partner, Mr. Heim resigned from his positions as President and Chief Operating Officer of the General Partner and the Company.
-Mr. Heim continues to be an employee of the Company and a member of its executive management team and became a director and Vice Chairman of the Company after the close of the Buy-In Transaction.
+Mr. Heim continues to be an employee of the Company and a member of its executive management team and is expected to become a director and Vice Chairman of the Company following the close of the Buy-In Transaction.